fdarthen/taXaminer/README.md

 ```
 * Note: When using multiple coverage sets, duplicate the parameter you need and increase the number in the suffix

-To run *taXaminer* on a SLURM cluster environment (recommended), run:
+Make sure to activate the conda environment before running *taXaminer*.
+To run *taXaminer* on a SLURM cluster environment (recommended), enter:
 ```
 sbatch taxaminer.slurm <config.yml>
 ```
-To run it locally, run:
+To run it locally, use:
 ```
 python taxaminer.py <config.yml>
 ```